jakeyr/coral_mylo_ha/README.md

 Save both files and restart Home Assistant.

+The integration automatically creates `number.mylo_refresh_interval` with a default of 300 seconds.
+Adjust this value to change how often snapshots refresh.

 ## Entities Created
 - `camera.mylo_camera_<id>` – shows the most recent snapshot taken by the MYLO.
 - `button.mylo_refresh_image` – capture a new snapshot on demand.